yndc/com.elfenlabs.scripting/README.md

 Print(number)       // Prints 8
 ```

-#### Closures Support

-Closures are not supported and there are no plans to support it.
-This might change in the future.

 #### Evaluate

 You can use `evaluate` to write **IIFE**s (Immediately Invoked Function Expression).
 This is useful to compute variable value.